 - kosher salt and fresh ground pepper, to taste

-In a medium bowl, whisk together the mayonnaise, yogurt, vinegar and celery seed until smooth.
+- In a medium bowl, whisk together the mayonnaise, yogurt, vinegar, celery seed and sugar until smooth.
 Season with salt and pepper, to taste.